MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 | **STORAGECONTAINERNAME** | %STORAGENAME%cntnr | | | | The blobs need to be stored within a container.

 > [!TIP]
-> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download the full Bash [7-create-storage.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/7-create-storage.sh) or Windows Batch [7-create-storage.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/7-create-storage.bat) scripts to save you time.
+> In addition to the following documented individual commands and the order of execution, for you to understand each portion of the Azure Storage and container deployment, you can download and tweak to your needs the full Bash [8-create-storage.sh](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/bash/8-create-storage.sh) or Windows Batch [8-create-storage.bat](https://github.com/Azure-Samples/gaming-lamp/blob/master/azurecli/windowsbatch/8-create-storage.bat) scripts to save you time.

 #### Initialize variables